0Amruth0/amFoss-tasks/introspection/readme.md

 c.How would you contribute back to the club? -> I feel i still am not so experienced to do some super great contibutions to the club.
 But i can ensure that i can contribute to the fullest with in my domain and help in the further proceeding of the club.

 d.Do you have any feedback for the selection process? -> I feel many challenges are not possible to be solved without knowing languages like python,c,c++,java,javascript .
-I think we first need to have challenges which will familiarize us with these languages.
+I think we first need to have challenges which will familiarize us with these languages...